 Tearfund Ireland responds to humanitarian emergencies caused by natural disasters, political instability and conflict.
 The world is facing an unprecedented number of humanitarian crises.
 More than 1.5 billion people live in countries that are experiencing fragility due to conflict or natural disaster (IA OWOF).
 In 2016 one person every second was forced to flee their home due to conflicts and disasters (GRID 2017) and there are now over 65 million refugees and internally displaced people worldwide.
 A growing proportion of the world’s poor are now living in what are known as ‘Fragile States’ (IA OWOF).
 Climate change, changing weather patterns and natural disasters are having a catastrophic effect on the poorest of our world, with 70% of the people affected by natural disasters living in Africa and Asia.
 The most vulnerable are paying the highest price of climate change.

-Tearfund Ireland has 10 years’ experience in responding to humanitarian crises.
-With support from churches and individuals in Ireland and through partnerships with churches and partners in the field, we responded to the devastating earthquake in Haiti in 2010 which killed over 250,000 people, the Ebola outbreak, extreme floods in Pakistan, Typhoon Haiyan in the Philippines and the 2015 earthquakes in Nepal.
-We are currently providing ongoing support to those affected by war and conflict in the Middle East, Yemen and South Sudan.
+Tearfund Ireland has over 10 years’ experience in responding to humanitarian crises.
+With support from churches and individuals in Ireland and through partnerships with churches and partners in the field, we responded to the devastating earthquake in Haiti in 2010 which killed over 250,000 people, the Ebola outbreak, extreme floods in Pakistan, Typhoon Haiyan in the Philippines and the 2015 earthquakes in Nepal, and humanitarian crisis in CAR, the east African food crisis in 2016 and Cyclone Idai in March 2019.
+We also provide ongoing support to those affected by war and conflict in the Middle East, Yemen and South Sudan.

 Tearfund Ireland’s approach of working in partnership through churches and with the most marginalised gives higher priority to these people and refuses to forget about them.
 We work in these situations to bring hope where there is despair, light where there is darkness and love where there is hate.